Sangharakshita: Return to the West

 In 1964, Sangharakshita was invited to help with a dispute at the Hampstead Buddhist Vihara in north London, where he proved to be a popular teacher.
 His ecumenical approach and failure to conform to some of the trustees' expectations was said to contrast with the strict Theravadin-style Buddhism at the vihara.
 Although originally planning to stay only six months, he decided to settle in England, but after he returned to India for a farewell tour, the Vihara's trustees voted to expel him.

 Sangharakshita returned to England and in April 1967 founded the Friends of the Western Buddhist Order.
 The Western Buddhist Order was founded a year later, when he ordained the first dozen men and women.
 The first ordinations were attended by a Zen monk, a Shin priest and two Theravadin monks.

 Satisfied neither with the lay-Buddhist approach of the Buddhist Society, nor the monastic approach of the Hampstead vihara—the two dominant Buddhist organisations in Britain at that time—he created what he said was a new form of Buddhism.
 The order would be neither lay nor monastic, and members take a set of ten precepts that are a traditional part of Mahayana Buddhism.

 Initially, Sangharakshita led all classes and conducted all ordinations.
 He gave lectures drawing on what he felt were the essential teachings of all the major Buddhist schools.
 He led major retreats twice a year and frequent day and weekend events.
 As the order grew, and centres became established across Britain and in other countries, order members took more responsibility until, in August 2000, he devolved his responsibilities as the head of the Western Buddhist Order to eight men and women who formed what was called the "College of Public Preceptors."
 In 2005 Sangharakshita donated all of his books and artefacts, with an insurance value of £314,400, to the charitable trust dedicated to his 'support and assistance' as well as enabling his office to 'maintain contact with his disciples and friends worldwide' and to 'support them in activities'.
 In 2015 this trust had an income of £140K, and for 2016 it was £73K.

-Sangharakshita died, aged 93, on 30 October 2018 after a short illness.
+Sangharakshita died of pneumonia and sepsis on 30 October 2018, at the age of 93.